A Guide to Main Dishes of Nepal

 "Good Food is Good Mood"

-Food is one of the vital necessities for life.
+Food is one of the vital necessities of life.
 Without food barely a person can survive.
-Not only humans, all living things in this earth depends on food for survival.
-Human beings are so evolved that they prepare food in different styles which have different taste.
+Not only humans, but all living things on this earth also depend on food for survival.
+Human beings are so evolved that they prepare food in different styles which have different tastes.

-Cooking food is always the favorite pastime.
-Everyone likes to experiment preparing different dishes to utilize the time.
+Cooking food is always been my favorite pastime.
+Everyone likes to experiment with preparing different dishes to utilize the time.
 So, the question is “how about giving a try to prepare a Nepalese dish?”
 Nepal is not only famous for the beautiful Himalayan ranges but also for the variety of food items.
-Nepal has a diverse culture and tradition spread throughout an area of 1,47,181 sq.km.
+Nepal has a diverse culture and tradition spread throughout an area of 1,47,181 sq. km.
 Being a Nepali, it is a pride to say that Nepal is the only nation where people following different religions are residing in peace and harmony.
-No any religious riots have been heard of.
+No, any religious riots have been heard of.

 Anyways, let’s focus on FOOD IN NEPAL for now.
-Many believe that the Nepalese foods are just limited to Samosa, Mo: Mo: and Thukpa (noodles) but if you want to explore the savors of food in Nepal, you will find each and every household has their special dishes made in every festivals or occasions or daily meals.
-This blog is especially written for giving a brief description about Nepalese food items which really taste delicious.
+Many believe that the Nepalese foods are just limited to Samosa, Mo: Mo: and Thukpa (noodles) but if you want to explore the savors of food in Nepal, you will find each and every household has their special dishes made in every festival or occasions or daily meals.
+This blog is specially written for giving a brief description of Nepalese food items which really taste delicious.
 It is sure that once you taste Nepalese cuisine, you will like to have it the next time.
 Different parts of Nepal have different authentic and traditional food items.
-Even though the name of food item is same, the style of preparation, the ingredients and the taste differs from place to place.
-Due to modernization, the fast food items have higher demands but the traditional cuisines are tastier and delicious.
-Let’s have a look into a list of foods in Nepal:
+Even though the name of the food item is the same, the style of preparation, the ingredients, and the taste differ from place to place.
+Due to modernization, the fast-food items have higher demands but traditional cuisines are tastier and delicious.
+Let’s have a look at a list of foods in Nepal:

 - Dhido or Dhindo